-Conference opens on Friday 11th May at 6.30pm with key note addresses by Máire Geoghegan-Quinn and Lauren Arrington, poetry performance by Sarah Clancy and music, followed by book launch, of Sonja Tiernan’s Eva Booth-Gore: Collected Poems (Arlen House) and drinks reception.
+Conference opens on Friday 11th May at 6.30pm with key note addresses by Máire Geoghegan-Quinn and Lauren Arrington, poetry performance by Sarah Clancy and music performances by Grammy winning singer-songwriter Susan McKeown accompanist Ger Kiely (guitar) and Songs in the Key of D, followed by book launch, of Sonja Tiernan‘s Eva Booth-Gore: Collected Poems (Arlen House) and drinks reception.

 Panel Discussions and workshops taking place on Saturday 12th May from 10am to 4pm.